ThomasKaiser/sbc-bench/results/ARMv8-Crypto-Extensions.md

 ### Scores predictable based on CPU core and clockspeed

-It all boils down to type of ARM core and CPU clockspeed since the ratio between openssl score and CPU clockspeed is fixed in the following way (using sbc-bench result collection as base which unfortunately misses all more modern ARM cores than A73):
+It all boils down to type of ARM core and CPU clockspeed since the ratio between openssl score and CPU clockspeed is fixed in the following way (using sbc-bench result collection as base which unfortunately misses all more modern ARM cores than A73 and A76):

   * Cortex-A35: ~217, an A35 running at 1000 MHz will produce an ~217000k aes-256-cbc score (or ~434000k at 2000 MHz)
   * Cortex-A57: ~359, an A57 running at 1000 MHz will produce an ~359000k aes-256-cbc score (or ~718000k at 2000 MHz)
   * Cortex-A53/A55: ~467, A53/A55 running at 1000 MHz will produce an ~467000k aes-256-cbc score (or ~935000k at 2000 MHz)
-  * Cortex-A72/A73: ~569, A72/A73 running at 1000 MHz will produce an ~569000k aes-256-cbc score (or ~1138000k at 2000 MHz)
+  * Cortex-A72/A73/A76: ~570, A72/A73/A76 running at 1000 MHz will produce an ~570000k aes-256-cbc score (or ~1140000k at 2000 MHz)

-Amazon's Graviton/Graviton2 ARM CPUs score identical to A72/A73 and the custom FTC663 core inside the [Feiteng D2000 CPU](https://en.wikipedia.org/wiki/FeiTeng_(processor)#Future_processors) performs identical to an A57.
+Amazon's Graviton/Graviton2 ARM CPUs score identical to A72/A73/A76 and the custom FTC663 core inside the [Feiteng D2000 CPU](https://en.wikipedia.org/wiki/FeiTeng_(processor)#Future_processors) performs identical to an A57.

 ### Implications